lhypds/vscode-color-rotator/README.md

 ============================

-Rotate to use a different color for VSCode window in different projects.
+Rotate to use a different color for VS Code window in different projects.

 Quick Start